-We also give a sharp estimate of relative errors with source term.
-Wavenumber explicit a priori estimates of relative errors have been much less studied than of absolute errors.
-Recent progress for finite element methods can be found in \cite{lafontaine2022sharp, galkowski2023}.

 Moreover, by plotting the symbol errors we can see clearly how the error is distributed over Fourier frequencies.
-In this sense, it becomes a practical tool for comparing different schemes, e.g. those of the same order and those before and after dispersion correction, which complements the dispersion analysis for working with or without source term.
-This aspect has been briefly demonstrated in \cite{zhang2025} \HZ{for some compact high order schemes, where sharp orders in $k$, $h$ are found in Fourier domain and verified numerically}.
+In this sense, it becomes a practical tool for comparing different schemes, e.g. those of the same order and those before and after dispersion correction, which complements the dispersion analysis for working with or without a source term.
+This aspect has been briefly demonstrated in \cite{zhang2025} {for some compact high order schemes, where sharp orders in $k$, $h$ are found in Fourier domain and verified numerically}.

-In the following sections, we first introduce the model problem and Fourier decomposition in Section~\ref{model}, then carry out the theoretical analysis of the classical scheme in Section~\ref{anal}, and illustrate the practical aspect of the tool in Section~\ref{visual}.
-Some discussions are included at the end.
+In the following sections, we first introduce the model problem and Fourier decomposition in Section~\ref{model}, then carry out the theoretical analysis of the classical scheme in Section~\ref{anal}, and illustrate the practical aspect of the tool in Section~\ref{visual}. \HZ{Those results are corroborated numerically in Section~\ref{numer}.} Some discussions are included at the end.